RuairiD/howsmytrack-web/README.md

 ## Running

- 1. `yarn install`
+A development instance of the app can be run with `make dev`.
+If you are also running a local API instance to debug against, update the URL in `src/apiRoot.js`.

- 2. `yarn run debug`
+## Tests

-If you are also running a local API instance to debug against, update the URL in `apiRoot.js`.
+Tests can be run with jest using `make test`, which includes coverage reporting.
+To run a specific test, use `yarn test` e.g. `yarn test path/to/test`.